syncfusion-content/javascript-docs/js/api/ejRating.md

 ### showTooltip `boolean`
 {:#members:showtooltip}

-Enables the tooltip option.Currently selected value value will be displayed in tooltip.
+Enables the tooltip option.Currently selected value will be displayed in tooltip.

 #### Default Value